-‘DWTS’ Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date
+‘DWTS’: Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date

 Burgess interjected, “You can see when I move his hand that he had no idea where it was.
 He has no reaction and it was such an innocent mistake that was truly blown so far out of proportion.
 I also didn’t think the cameras were right on us at that point either until I saw my Twitter feed blow up. … He was mortified.”

-The biggest question remaining is whether or not something special is happening between the two stars.
+The biggest question remaining is whether something special is happening between the two stars.
 Despite their recent outing and obvious chemistry on the dance floor, Burgess said they “are not a couple.”

 Instead, the pro acknowledged their chemistry and said she was concentrated first and foremost on leading Bolton through the competition.
-Her main goal is to see him take home the mirror ball trophy, not to spark up a relationship.
+Her main goal is to see him take home the Mirror Ball trophy, not to spark up a relationship.
 Of course, only time will tell if anything romantic happens once this season is over.

-New episodes of Dancing With the Stars airs Monday nights on ABC.
+New episodes of Dancing with the Stars airs Monday nights on ABC.

 Tell us!
 Do you think Bonner Bolton and Sharna Burgess could be more than just partners on the dance floor?
 Let us know in the comments below.